LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Understanding and Regulating Data-driven Business Models/Regression.md

 Regression is a statistical technique used to model the relationship between a [[Dependent Variable|dependent variable]] and one or more [[Independent Variable|independent variables]].
 It is often used for prediction or to identify which independent variables have the strongest association with the dependent variable.

+###### It's basically the stuff where you have a scatter plot and try to fit a line that hits the most points as possible

 When you perform regression, you make an estimation of the actual coefficients
 - Typically it's better to predict a [[Confidence Interval]] rather than a specific value